E-mail: mdhami at stanford dot edu

 No email yet

 In addition, we always have undergraduate students in our lab, either working on their thesis projects or assisting others to gain research experience.
-This summer (2014), we have Julia Tsai and Anna Wietelmann working as undergraduate assistants on nectar microbe research.
+Last summer (2014), we had Julia Tsai and Anna Wietelmann working as undergraduate assistants on nectar microbe research.

 May 2014 - Stanford - Lab members with families and friends